-After a 25-minute uphill climb, sweeping views await you of the wine region with the expansive Hungarian Plain as a backdrop.
-There’s a quarry lake in the side of the hill, proving that not only wineries but also mines value the mineral-rich soil of Tokaj (observe the cross-sectional view of volcanic layers).
+After a 25-minute uphill climb, sweeping views of the wine region await you with the expansive Hungarian Plain as the backdrop.
+There’s a quarry lake in the side of the hill, proving that not only wineries but also mining companies value the mineral-rich soil of Tokaj (observe the cross-sectional view of volcanic layers).
 The trail sets off and terminates by Kikelet winery, one of the best in Tokaj, so you can combine the hike with a tasting.

 #2 - Spend a few hours in Sárospatak (all locations)

 Today a sleepy little town near the Slovakian border, Sárospatak was a thriving city under the dominion of the Rákóczi dynasty in the 16-17th centuries.
 It was dubbed the “Athens by the Bodrog River“ thanks to the renowned prep school — Sárospatak Reformed College — founded here in 1531 (it's still among the top in Hungary).
 The school has a lavish library and they provide short English-language tours for foreign visitors between 9 a.m. to 4 p.m. every day (until noon on Sundays).

 Sárospatak's medieval castle — showing Gothic, Renaissance, and Romantic elements — is a piece of architectural history.
 The permanent exhibit of the Rákóczi Museum, inside the castle, is heavy on Hungarian history so may not be for everyone.